 Ouch!
 They could be more uncomfortable than fabric masks, which could impede performance.
 However, researchers from UC San Diego discovered that while effort levels seemed higher when wearing such masks there was no evidence of detrimental effects on heart/lung function, blood flow to the brain or blood oxygen levels.

 People living with severe lung disease should consult a physician prior to exercising in a mask.

 Healthy people, regardless of age or gender, are able to wear masks during exercise with only minor effects on breathing function and oxygen levels, the study found.

 However, masks were found to cause small changes to air resistance that could be an issue for people with severe cardiopulmonary diseases.
 For those people, the discomfort of a mask might be enough to impair their ability to exercise.

 According to Hopkins, this population is also at greater risk of COVID-19, making preventative measures even more important.
-In those cases, she said, it may be best to talk to a doctor.
+When that occurs, she suggested it may be best to consult a physician.